Hatsuhinode/AWS_Infra_Configs_with_Terraform/README.md

 # 🛠️ Terraform AWS Infrastructure Provisioning

+Welcome to the AWS_Infra_Configs_with_Terraform repository!
 This repository contains Terraform configurations for provisioning essential AWS infrastructure.
 The configurations are designed to create foundational resources, facilitating the deployment of cloud-based applications in a controlled and scalable environment.

 ---